 Dan was previously a post-doctoral researcher in the Large-Scale Distributed Systems (LSDS) group at Imperial College London.

-Leverhulme grant awarded to G. Gutin, D. Cohen and J. Crampton
+A Leverhulme Trust grant has been awarded to Gregory Gutin, Dave Cohen and Jason Crampton.

 Doron Swade has a long history of outstanding contributions to to the history of computing in the UK.